spiral/docs/odm/oop.md

 ];
 ```

-Once schema is updates, you are able to user User profile in your code:
+Once schema is updated, you are able to use User profile in your code:

 ```php
 $user = User::findOne();